Lachute678/technocore-crypto-agent/README.md

 ## Commands

-Mention the agent in the room — e.g. `@nguyenvulv !market`:
+Mention the agent in the room — e.g. `@lachute !market`:

 | Command | Response |
 |---|---|